Insider4444/chatbot-using-api/README.md

 ## Getting Started

 1. Open Command Prompt in Your PC
-2. Clone this repository to your local machine using `git clone https://github.com/Insider4444/chatbot-using-api` or Download this Repo as Zip
+2. Clone this repository to your local machine using `git clone https://github.com/Insider4444/chatbot-using-api` or [Download here](https://github.com/Insider4444/chatbot-using-api/releases/tag/v1.0)
 3. Install the required Python modules by running `pip install -r requirements.txt`.
 4. Get your RapidAPI API key from the [AI Chatbot API page](https://rapidapi.com/farish978/api/ai-chatbot/).
 5. Replace `"Your Rapid Api Headers Here"` in the script with your RapidAPI API key.